Should I Hire Two Photographers for my Wedding Day?

 – Getting ready–

-Bride’s getting ready photos take much longer that groom’s.
-Even if we are photographing just the last stages of putting on make up and getting hair done, there are still all the pretty little things that brides like to have photographed (like dress, shoes, jewelry, etc), candid moments while getting ready, toasting, or photos in a bathrobes…… What about the groom?
+Brides’ getting ready photos take much longer than the grooms’.
+Even if we are photographing just the last stages of putting on make up and getting hair done, there are still all the pretty little things that brides like to have photographed (like dress, shoes, jewelry, etc), candid moments while getting ready, toasting, or photos in bathrobes…… What about the groom?
 He is not having any less fun time than girls.
 Fixing every piece of their hair in front of the mirror for 20 min, Ironing shirts… by the way this might be the only proof of them ever doing it!
-Trying to figure out with his closest 5 friends how to tie a bowtie using youtube failing tremendously.
+Trying to figure out with his closest 5 friends how to tie a bowtie using youtube and failing tremendously.
 If you are not into all the silly stuff you would definitely enjoy the JCrew style photos while putting on the suit and cufflinks.